Bowuigi/waffle/README.md

 All of those are bundled with waffle, so just running `make` should generate a `your_game` folder that contains the above said folder structure

+Documentation
+---

+Documentation is generated using [LDoc](https://github.com/lunarmodules/LDoc)

+Said documentation is on the **docs** folder on the source tree.